 - Pi will read the partition by itself

-Soon after reboot your Pi will starts reading the whole boot partition by itself.
-You can do this manually too by Issuing this command.
-This shouldn’t take long time.
-When you finished this command the new root system will have access to the full OS partition.
+Soon after reboot, your Pi will start reading the whole boot partition by itself.
+You can do this manually, too, by Issuing this command.
+This shouldn’t take a long time.
+When you finish this command, the new root system will have access to the full OS partition.

 $ sudo resize2fs /dev/sda1